sam6134/joinClass/README.md

 which python3
 which python
 ```
+Modify this path at the top of the files startClass.py and nextClass.py i.e
+#!/usr/bin/python3 to #!{Your Path}. \
 Next give permissions to the script by running the following commands in the code directory.
 ```
 chmod +x startClass.py